peterhinch/micropython-micro-gui/README.md

  * `bdcolor=False` Color of border.
 If `False` no border will be drawn.
 If a color is provided, a border line will be drawn around the control.
- * `prcolor=None` If `active`, in precision mode the white focus border changes to yellow to for a visual indication.
+ * `prcolor=None` If `active`, in precision mode the white focus border changes to yellow for a visual indication.
 An alternative color can be provided.
- `WHITE` will defeat this change.
+ `WHITE` defeats this change; `False` disables precision mode.
  * `callback=dolittle` Callback function runs when the user moves the knob or the value is changed programmatically.
  * `args=[]` A list/tuple of arguments for above callback.